JamesCullum/HTTP-Strict-Script-Security/README.md

 This concept and example is the result of a scientific paper i made for University, DHBW Stuttgart, Germany.
 The german paper will be linked here after its grading.
 The goal of the project is to allow website owners securing the javascript code on their website by enabling signed versioning on GitHub.
 This repository contains the prototype of implementation as a Chrome browser extension and an example web application to show the necessary changes for implementing HSSS.

 ## Basic Concept
 One of the main weaknesses of clientside cryptographic web applications is that application code can be manipulated by the owner of the server infrastructure or a government even if HTTPS is enabled.
 The concept is similiar to HSTS (HTTP Strict Transport Security) - at the first visit of the website, the browser is told to cache the javascript files.
 As soon as the code on the website changes, the user gets notified about the new version but keeps running on the old code until the user has explicitly chosen to update.
 This way changes have to be announced and can not be enabled for certain users or for a short time only.
-HSSS has more security features as well - all javascript files need to be hosted on GitHub.com and all changes need to be published there, and all files need to be cryptographically signed.
+HSSS has more security features as well - all javascript files need to be hosted on GitHub.com, all changes need to be published there and all files need to be cryptographically signed.

 ## How to use HSSS as a user?
 Currently there is only an implementation for Chrome due to its high market share.
 You need to install a browser extension to enable HSSS on your computer.
 [Download the content of this folder](https://github.com/JamesCullum/HTTP-Strict-Script-Security/tree/master/chrome-addon) and unpack it on your disk.
 In Chrome, go to Settings > Browser Extensions, tick "Developer mode" and click on "Load unpacked extension" to choose the folder of the extension.